Deep-Symmetry/dysentery/doc/README.md

 3. `cd` into that `antora` clone, and build it by running `yarn`.

-4. Set the environment variable `ANTORA_DJ` to the directory in which you cloned that Antora branch.
+4. Set the environment variable `ANTORA_DJ` to the absolute path of the file `packages/cli/bin/antora` which was created in the directory in which you cloned and built that Antora branch.

 5. `cd` back to the parent directory into which you cloned the Antora branch, and also clone David's [SVG plugin